How to rebalance a portfolio

 Rebalancing is an important tool for maintaining your portfolio’s original asset allocation and keeping your risk profile in line with your overall risk tolerance.
 At the same time, it offers the flexibility to adjust your strategy should your goals or investing plans change.

-At Edelman Financial Engines, we continuously monitor the performance of our clients’ portfolios, rebalancing as needed to help them maintain an investment strategy that aligns with their goals.
+At Edelman Financial Engines, we actively monitor the performance of our clients’ portfolios, rebalancing as needed to help them maintain an investment strategy that aligns with their goals.

 Reach out to one of our financial planners today to see how rebalancing can help your portfolio.